vana-com/VRCs/VRCs/vrc-2.md

 ## Abstract

 This VRC proposes introducing unique wallet contributions with verified data as a performance metric for DLP rankings and rewards.
-The proposal introduces a scoring system that accounts for 20% of a DLP's total score while maintaining the existing staking metric at 80%.
+The proposal introduces a rating system that accounts for 20% of a DLP's total rating while maintaining the existing staking metric at 80%.
 This change aims to incentivize broader participation and higher-quality data contributions within DLPs.

 ## Motivation